Chapter 3. User and Permission Management

 User groups are mainly used in connection with the permission management, and therefore, they will be discussed in detail under this issue.
 Groups provide the possibility to summarize users who are not located in the same branch of the user tree, and to treat them equally when assigning rights.
 Beside the name and description fields, the user group configuration page has three fields to manage the group members.
 In the Direct Members field, individual users can be added to the group.
 The field Members (via groups) allows to add all members of another group to this group.
 The effect is identical, as if the members of the subgroup had been added manually and individually to the group.
 The field Members (via organisational units) eventually enables to add entire branches of the user tree to a group.
 Here as well it is to be interpreted that all users given in the branch are direct members of the group.

-ReportServer principally distinguishes between two types of permissions.
-Generic rights are called those permissions which regulate the access to components or functions of ReportServer.
-Examples for generic rights are the basic right to login to the system, or to access the Admin section.
+Generic rights control access to global components and functions of ReportServer.
+Examples include the permission to log in to the system or to access the Administration section.

 Also let us stress that ACEs are inspected in the order they are defined.
 This means if we change the above ACL to